RightHandCloud77/AWS-Cloud-Journey/100DaysofCloud/Journey/000/Day 0 Creating an Amazon RDS.md

 - I want most of my examples on this 100 day journey to be sport based...
 There aren't too many guys breaking this stuff down to where sport lovers like myself can understand!

-- With the uproar in sports betting in the past couple years I'm going to use PrizePicks as an example.
+- With the uproar in sports betting in the past couple years, I'm going to use PrizePicks as an example.
 PrizePicks obviously maintains a boatload of sports data (stats, game scores, team performance).
 This data changes by the second each day.
 The PrizePicks app needs a reliable and scalable database solution to store and manage the large volume of game data generated during the sporting event 🏀🏈⚾⚽🏆

 ## Cloud Research

 - Justin Baker gives a great perspective on Adding Real-Time Data into applications.
 He also gives specific companies that thrive in "real-time" services.
-Going up the technology ladder in the PrizePicks reference, the stats are pushed out from servers that are designed to seamlessly push out data to bettors end devices.
+Going up the technology ladder in the PrizePicks reference, the stats are disseminated from servers that are designed to seamlessly distribute data to bettors end devices.
 Go up one or two more rungs and I'm sure you'll find a Relational Database thats storing this game data daily.
 Link below (about a 5 min read) 🧠

 https://hackernoon.com/adding-realtime-data-streaming-to-your-app-b9b6ec034afd

+## Trial and Error

-- (Trial & Error) After geting my cloud RDS all setup.
-I thought I would be able to connect to it using the endpoint address located in teh connectivity & security tab.
-I had to navigate https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html to figure out how exactly to connect to a Database using the credentials that I assigned while creating the DB.
-Maybe there is a way to access via a webportal but as of now my steps are in the "## ☁️ Cloud Outcome" section below.
+- After getting my cloud RDS provisioned, I thought I would be able to connect to it using the endpoint address located in the connectivity & security tab.
+I had to navigate https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html to determine how to establish a database connection using the credentials that I assigned while creating the DB.
+Maybe there is a way to access via a webportal but as of now my steps are in the "☁️ Cloud Outcome" section below.

 - After about an hour of  trying to connect using the SSMS (SQL Server Management Studio) and looking over the subnets.
 I verified that I had the proper gateway set up to allow incoming traffic, and still couldn't connect.🤔

 ![This is the error that I kept getting](https://github.com/RightHandCloud77/AWS-Cloud-Journey/blob/main/Notes/Project%20Screenshots/%23DBS-AWS100/Step%2016.png?raw=true)

 - After about another 15 mins of shooting and missing, I decided to check the security groups.
-And realized my public IP wasn't added on the list to allow traffic in, only "all traffic from within the VPC (Virtual Private Cloud)💡
+And realized my public IP wasn't added on the list to allow traffic into the private subnet that housed the DB, only "all traffic from within the VPC (Virtual Private Cloud)💡

 ## Tutorial